simon-ritchie/apysc/docs/_sources/index.md.txt

 ## Project links

 - [GitHub](https://github.com/simon-ritchie/apysc)
-  - Star gazers are very welcome!
+  - Clicks on the GitHub star are very welcome!
 It empowers developer motivation.
 - [Twitter](https://twitter.com/apysc)
   - The progress and updates will be informed on Twitter.
 Please follow!
 - [PyPI](https://pypi.org/project/apysc/)